 The fund provides financial support for PGR students funded by Oxford scholarships, UK Research and Innovation (UKRI) research councils and the Wellcome Trust.
 More details about the eligibility criteria for CSEF support are provided below.

-Three rounds of applications for extension have now been completed, providing extensions for students whose original funding package ended between 1 March 2020 and 31 December 2021.
+Four rounds of applications for extension have now been completed, providing extensions for students whose original funding package ended between 1 March 2020 and 31 March 2022.

 A separate fund has been established to support self-funded and externally funded students (see FAQs below).
 Details of this scheme can be found on the COVID-19 Assistance Fund webpage.